Do some vegans eat honey?

 To be consistent in their belief that humans should eat no honey, vegans should also eschew almonds and blueberries, for example, pollination of which contributes to billions of bee deaths.

-Personally I am not a supporter of the mass monoculture production of almonds in California; apparently some 80% of the worldwide crop is grown in the great Central Valley.
-It is not environmentally sound and cruel on the honeybees.
+Personally I am not a supporter of the mass monoculture production of crops such as the almonds in California; it's counter to our backyard permaculture philosophy.
+But apparently some 80% of the worldwide supply is grown in the great Central Valley.
+It is not environmentally sound and cruel to the honeybees.

-In these days of industrial agriculture it has become almost impossible for vegans to be wholly true to their beliefs; almost all foods are pollinated by managed bees.
-Even growing one's own fruit and vegetables as we do there is most likely an apiary not far off that is compromising their code of honour.
+In these days of industrial agriculture it has become impossible for vegans to be wholly true to their beliefs; almost all foods are pollinated by managed bees.
+Even growing their own fruit and vegetables as we do, there would most likely be an apiary not far off that is compromising their code of honour.

 Biblical Israel, the Promised Land was of course described as a place of milk and honey.
 That in itself naturally is no argument for or against beekeeping but it does give one cause to stop and ponder.